NorwegianVeterinaryInstitute/ORION_HandBook/docs/source/index.rst

 The ORION project, launched in 2018, aimed at establishing and strengthening inter-institutional collaboration and transdisciplinary knowledge transfer in the area of surveillance data integration and interpretation, along the One Health (OH) objective of improving health and well-being.
-The BeONE project, launched in 2020, aims at developing an integrated surveillance dashboard in which molecular and epidemiological data for foodborne pathogens can be interactively analysed, visualised and interpreted by the relevant experts
+The BeOne project, launched in 2020, aims at developing an integrated surveillance dashboard in which molecular and epidemiological data for foodborne pathogens can be interactively analysed, visualised and interpreted by the relevant experts